 Students will experience specific daily work assignments, educational presentations and events that are meaningful and helpful to their education while exposing them to career prospects that will carry them into their adult life.

-For more information or to sign up to be in this year's Veteran's Day Parade, please visit here.
+For more information on the Veteran's Day Parade, please visit here.